PhucLe2303/demo-i18next-parcer/README.md

-# Getting Started with Create React App
+# A Guide to React Localization with i18next, i18next-parcer, i18next-http-backend, react-i18next

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).